-

 We take everything learned in the discovery sessions and condense it into a set of quick-read presentation boards that will be used as a foundation for decision-making for the rest of the project.
 There’s a board for business goals & vision, a board for each persona, and a workflow board to plan for the future.

-When you say you want a “clean,” “transformative,” or “youthful” design, what do you mean?
+When you say you want a "clean," "transformative," or "youthful" design, what do you mean?
 At this meeting, we get decision-makers together to discuss how they perceive different designs styles.
-It gets us on the same page about subjective design terms, and ensures that we don’t waste time during visual exploration.
+We also look at best practices for your industry, reviewing sites from competitors and peer organizations.
+This helps us understand what's most important to you in terms of design aesthetic and functionality.

 During this phase, we translate ideas and strategy into a rough working protoype of the site.
 What kind of content is on each page?
 How do people move around the site?
 What kinds of features will we support?
 At this point the ideas are rough and we work closely with you to get feedback and test ideas.